Exact worst-case convergence rates of the proximal gradient method for composite convex minimization: Conclusions

 \section{Conclusions}

-The main contribution of this work is to close the gap between lower and upper complexity bounds for the proximal gradient method for \rev{strongly convex composite} minimization problems.
+The main contribution of this work is to close the gap between lower and upper complexity bounds for the proximal gradient method for strongly convex composite minimization problems.

-\revFG{Our} proof methodology allows a clear and transparent use of the assumptions of the theorems.
-As an example, we observed that strong convexity was only required between certain pairs of points \revFG{(between consecutive iterates, or between iterates and optimum)}.
+Our proof methodology allows a clear and transparent use of the assumptions of the theorems.
+As an example, we observed that strong convexity was only required between certain pairs of points (between consecutive iterates, or between iterates and optimum).

 Tight convergence results are still open for a variety of first-order methods and different convergence measures, as for example for accelerated schemes~\cite{Book:Nesterov}, for inexact methods~\cite{schmidt2011convergence,devolder2014first} and for coordinate descent schemes~\cite{nesterov2012efficiency}.
-Obtaining such tight convergence results opens the door for a better use of gradient schemes as primitive operations in more involved algorithms, but also for designing optimized first-order methods (such research directions are carried out among others in~\cite{Article:Drori,kim2014optimized} for the smooth unconstrained convex case and in~\cite{lessard2014analysis} in the strongly convex case \revFG{when using a noisy gradient} ), and the corresponding lower bounds~\cite{drori2016exact}.
-Finally, the performance estimation framework provides guarantees that are valid for general Euclidean norms (also with primal-dual structures, see~\cite[Section 1.1]{taylor2015exact}), but it remains open to extend the methodology for handling more general norms. \rev{ \paragraph{Code} In order to ease the verification process, codes for symbolically verifying the main proofs of the paper are available from:\\ {\sc{https://github.com/AdrienTaylor/ProximalGradientMethod}}\\ All results can also be numerically verified using the Performance Estimation Toolbox~\cite{taylorperformance}\revFG{, that can be downloaded from the following location:\\ {\sc{https://github.com/AdrienTaylor/Performance-Estimation-Toolbox}}}}
+Obtaining such tight convergence results opens the door for a better use of gradient schemes as primitive operations in more involved algorithms, but also for designing optimized first-order methods (such research directions are carried out among others in~\cite{Article:Drori,kim2014optimized} for the smooth unconstrained convex case and in~\cite{lessard2014analysis} in the strongly convex case when using a noisy gradient ), and the corresponding lower bounds~\cite{drori2016exact}.
+Finally, the performance estimation framework provides guarantees that are valid for general Euclidean norms (also with primal-dual structures, see~\cite[Section 1.1]{taylor2015exact}), but it remains open to extend the methodology for handling more general norms.